rw-ciena/import_yocto_bm/README.md

 # WHY THIS SCRIPT

-This script operates on a built Yocto project, identifying the build manifest containing __only the recipes which are within the built image__.
+This script operates on a built Yocto project, identifying the build manifest containing __only the recipes which are within the built image__ as opposed to the superset of all recipes used to build the distribution (including build tools etc.) produced by Synopsys Detect.
+This script also optionally supports extracting a list of locally patched CVEs from Bitbake and marking them as patched in the Black Duck project.

 Recipes/layers are checked against OpenEmbedded.org and those which match are added to the created Black Duck project.
+See the note above about custom recipes and origin recipes moved to new layers which will not be detected.

 The script must be executed on a Linux workstation where Yocto has been installed and after a successful Bitbake build.

 If invoked in the Yocto build folder (or the build folder is manually specified using the -y option), then it will locate the build-manifest file automatically in the tmp/deploy hierarchy.